Eddah-Sure/CrystalCaps/README.md

 **Dataset Files**
 We have only provided the material IDs used.
 However this model does require 3 mail files for each of the tasks.
 We provide clarity on what the 3 files are;
-- targetfile.csv: contains all the target values, for insance the continouse values of bandgap incase of the bandgap prediction task and so on
+- targetfile.csv: contains all the target values, for insance the continous values of bandgap incase of the bandgap prediction task and so on
 - graphfile.npz: contains all the crystal graph attributes generated
 - cofigfile.json: defines the node vectors